The 25 best psychedelic rock albums of the 2010s – Happy

 21. Mac DeMarco – Salad Days

-While not technically a psych-rock album it certainly contains traces of LSD, and considering it’s impact over the last six years, it has earn’t its place on this list.
+While not technically a psych-rock album it certainly contains traces of LSD, and considering its impact over the last six years, it has earned its place on this list.

 The thing that makes Mac DeMarco so great is his talent for effortless simplicity.
 Never one to overdevelop a song, Mac expertly strips parts to make them work and talk together.
 Every song on Salad Days is built with great care and the perfect amount of sound and not a drop more.